nixworks/public/news/2009/06/1/index.md

 ##### Movement for the Emancipation of the Niger Delta
 ### [ The Movement for the Emancipation of the Niger Delta refuses to release British hostage Matthew Maguire. ](/news/2009/06/1/the-movement-for-the-emancipation-of-the-niger-delta-refuses-to-release-british-hostage-matthew-maguire.md)
-_Context: Movement for the Emancipation of the Niger Delta, Niger Delta, United Kingdom, hostage_
+_Context: Movement for the Emancipation of the Niger Delta, Niger Delta, UK, hostage_

 ##### Taliban
 ### [ The Taliban kidnaps approximately 400 people in North-West Frontier Province, Pakistan. ](/news/2009/06/1/the-taliban-kidnaps-approximately-400-people-in-north-west-frontier-province-pakistan.md)